n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mautic.md

 # Mautic

-Use the Mautic node to automate work in Mautic, and integrate Mautic with other applications. n8n has built-in support for a wide range of Mautic features, including creating, updating, deleting, and getting companies, and contacts, as well as adding and removing campagin contacts.
+Use the Mautic node to automate work in Mautic, and integrate Mautic with other applications. n8n has built-in support for a wide range of Mautic features, including creating, updating, deleting, and getting companies, and contacts, as well as adding and removing campaign contacts.

 On this page, you'll find a list of operations the Mautic node supports and links to more resources.